pixelflinger/lanczos-2d/README.md

 version of filters for illustration._

-In many TAA implementations, the input samples are said to be "de-jittered" before accumulation — that's one way to think about it, but it hides a more profound meaning; in reality we're applying a low-pass, band-limiting, filter prior to re-sampling.
+In many TAA implementations, the input samples are said to be "de-jittered" before accumulation.
+That's one way to think about it, but it hides a more profound meaning: in reality we're applying a low-pass, band-limiting, filter prior to resampling.
 This is the mathematical justification for SGSR and FSR's (incorrect, keep reading) Lanczos-2, or Unreal's (correct) Blackman-Harris filters.